hikarubw/claude-code-oauth/README.md

-# Claude OAuth CLI
+# Claude Auth CLI

-> Simple OAuth setup tool for Claude Code GitHub integration
+> Simple authentication setup tool for Claude Code GitHub integration

-A streamlined CLI tool that configures OAuth authentication for Claude Code to interact with your GitHub repositories through Issues and Pull Requests.
+A streamlined CLI tool that configures authentication (OAuth or API Key) for Claude Code to interact with your GitHub repositories through Issues and Pull Requests.

 ## Features

-- 🔐 Secure OAuth authentication (no API keys)
+- 🔐 **Dual Authentication**: OAuth (recommended) or API Key
 - 🤖 Automated GitHub Actions setup
 - 💬 @claude mentions in Issues and PRs
-- 🔀 Auto-PR creation from Issues
+- 🔀 Auto-PR creation from Issues (OAuth only)
-- 🏷️ Intelligent label and project management
+- 🏷️ Intelligent label and project management (OAuth only)

 ## Quick Start